LI radio host, rockers team up for suicide-prevention video

 "At that point it was over.
 I wasn't releasing it," Orlando says.
 "There was nothing about it that was OK.
 My friend took her life.
 It was a suicide-prevention video — the irony was horrible.
 The situation was horrible.
 I did not want the family having to see that."
 But this May, after Orlando helped organize the "Be Well Long Island" telethon for mental health in the wake of pandemic isolation, Dombroski suggested the time was right to release an awareness video.
 Orlando said he would to seek the family's blessing first.

-The video went live July 11, and included the number of a suicide hotline.
-On Orlando's YouTube channel, there is a link for donations to the Long Island chapter of the American Foundation for Suicide Prevention.
+The video went live July 11, and includes the number of a suicide hotline.
+On Orlando's YouTube video, there is a link for donations to the Long Island chapter of the American Foundation for Suicide Prevention.

 As a child, Orlando says, "When I listened to sad songs, my father used to make fun of me.
 'What are you listening to depressing songs for?'
 I didn't listen to a sad song to be sad.
 When I listened to a sad song, I thought, I'm not alone.
 Somebody else feels the same way I do."